 The final freezer that’s about half the size of our larger freezers is where we store all of our homemade dairy products.
 Items like homemade butter, frozen milk, and even some cheeses like mozzarella that tend to freeze well.

-If you feel like you’re ready to start storing more of your own food, be sure to check out our post on how to build up your food supply and properly store it for long-term storage.
+If you feel like you’re ready to start storing more of your own food, be sure to check out our posts on foods you should not freeze and how to build up your food supply and properly store it for long-term storage.

 Other Posts You May Enjoy